mjsouthcott/01-code-refactor/README.md

-# Horiseon Marketing Agency Website
+# Horiseon Website

 ## Description

-This is the homepage for the Horiseon Marketing Agency written in HTML5/CSS3.
-Its source code has been refactored to ensure:
+This is the homepage for Horiseon, a marketing agency specializing in search engine optimization, online reputation management and social media marketing, written in HTML5/CSS3.
+The source code has been refactored to ensure:
 - Web accessibility
 - Long-term sustainability
 - Efficiency